y-mpofu/rydar/README.md

 ## Overview

-Rydar is redefining how people move through Africa’s informal transport networks.
-In cities accross Nigeria, millions rely on shared taxis, minibuses, and tricycles—affordable yet offline systems that force riders to guess routes, stops, and timing.
+Rydar is redefining how people move through Africa's informal transport networks.
+In cities across Nigeria, millions rely on shared taxis, minibuses, and tricycles—affordable yet offline systems that force riders to guess routes, stops, and timing.

 Rydar makes this invisible network visible.
 Enter a start and destination to see real, multi-leg routes with walk segments, informal rides, and transfers.
 The app highlights pickup spots, shows active driver corridors, and alerts you when to alight.
 Drivers can share availability effortlessly, staying true to how they already work.

 By digitizing everyday mobility, Rydar turns chaos into clarity—making informal transport reliable, connected, and ready to scale across Africa.

 **What this app actually is:**
 Rydar is an **early-stage working application** that brings informal transport routing, driver visibility, and stop detection into a functional mobile experience.
 The backend—covering routing logic, user accounts, driver workflows, and live corridor updates—is now **hosted online**, which means users only need to run the mobile app locally.
-At this stage, Rydar is a **feature-complete foundation** for the transport ecosystem we’re building: the APIs are live, the routing engine responds to real inputs, and the mobile frontend communicates directly with production-like services.
+At this stage, Rydar is a **feature-complete foundation** for the transport ecosystem we're building: the APIs are live, the routing engine responds to real inputs, and the mobile frontend communicates directly with production-like services.
 Future milestones will refine accuracy, expand pilot coverage, and prepare the system for deployment in the field.

 **Project partners:** y-mpofu · siisodaa · uosondu